RedTopper/Super-Haxagon/README.md

  * Open source AND readable code
  * Sound using ndsp
   * Supports uncompressed WAV files
- * Level Editor written in Java
-  * Can run user code to generate patterns
-  * Can append other pattern files
-  * Can edit patterns and create patterns directly
  * Walls that move and collide with the player
   * Can collide with the player
   * You will stop moving when you hit the side of walls
  * A functional game over screen
   * Really cool death animation
   * Sound effects
- * Level patterns dynamically loaded from a .LEVE file.
-  * 8 distinct patterns (so far!)
  * Main menu
   * Plays sound effects and animations
  * Support by the community!